Generic selectors

 League Two football teams in Manchester

-There is one club from the Greater Manchester area in League Two namely Salford City.
+There is one club from the Greater Manchester area in League Two, namely Salford City.

 Salford City FC were founded back in 1940 and have mostly played in the lower tiers of English football.
 However, a takeover by the Class of '92, a group of former Manchester United players (Gary Neville, Ryan Giggs, Nicky Butt and Paul Scholes), has led to their rapid rise.

 Significant investment has been rewarded with several promotions.
 Salford even made the 2022/23 League Two play-offs, only to lose to local rivals, Stockport County, on penalties.
+The club plays at Moor Lane and has done so since 1978.
+The stadium has undergone significant renovations in the last decade.

-How many National League and non-league football teams are in Manchester?
+How many National League and non-League football teams are in Manchester?

 Numerous clubs from Greater Manchester play in the lower tiers of English football.
 Three of them currently play in the National League, with Oldham Athletic easily one of the bigger clubs to play at this level.